 Higher Tier Only: Potential Divider Circuits

 This higher tier covers Higher Tier Only: Potential Divider Circuits within Series & Parallel Circuits for GCSE Physics.
 Revise Series & Parallel Circuits in Electricity for GCSE Physics with 20 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 13 of 16 in this topic.
 This section is most useful once the core foundation idea is secure, because it adds the detail that pushes answers higher.

 Topic position